E2 R rawpixel 4354

 Learn more

-How educators act toward one another is a critical component for the success of Educator to Educator Relationships.
-These actions can be organized into three categories: communication, collaboration, and support.
+How educators act toward one another is a critical element of healthy relationships.
+These actions are: communication, collaboration, and support.

 Beliefs